saveenr/usql-tutorial/ch07-grouping-and-aggregation.md

 | en\_mx | 422 |
 | en\_us | 8291 |

-You might try WHERE here.
+You might try `WHERE` here.

 ```
 @output =
   SELECT
     Region,
-    SUM\(Duration\) AS TotalDuration
+    SUM(Duration) AS TotalDuration
   FROM @searchlog
   WHERE TotalDuration &gt; 200
   GROUP BY Region;
 ```

 Which will cause an error.
-Because WHERE can only work on the input
-columns to the statement, not the output columns
+Because `WHERE` can only work on the input columns to the statement, not the output columns

-We could of course, use multiple U-SQL Statements to accomplish this
+We could use multiple U-SQL Statements to accomplish this

 ```
 @output =